edgelesssys/docs.edgeless.systems/marblerun/content/deployment/kubernetes.md

 weight: 4
 ---

-# Kubernetes Marblerun deployment
+# Kubernetes MarbleRun deployment

-This guide walks you through setting up Marblerun in your Kubernetes cluster.
+This guide walks you through setting up MarbleRun in your Kubernetes cluster.

 ## Prerequisites